michael-ortiz/aws-on-call-notifier/README.md

-If you wish to run this project locally, you can do so using the [SAM Local](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-invoke.html).
+If you wish to run this project locally, you can do so by installing the [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
 You must make sure that the DynamoDB tables are loaded and there is at least an Item in the `on_call_schedule` table has an item where the `start_date` is your current date.